adamnew123456/jqueue/README.md

         quickstart.process_jobs(server, handler)

-The `ClientThread` takes care of the interaction with the server, and thus makes it simple to write job processors, reducing them all to a simple template like the above.
+The `jqueue.quickstart` module provides the helper function `process_jobs`, which makes it simple to process jobs.

 ## Example